 5. 🎁 Gift Tag — Color a small duck page, cut it out, punch a hole at the top, and tie it onto a wrapped present with ribbon.
 Simple, personal, handmade, and completely adorable — far better than any shop-bought gift tag!

 Love these duck coloring pages?
-Check out our [Bee Coloring Pages], [Butterfly Coloring Pages], [Turtle Coloring Pages], [Dog Coloring Pages], and [Elephant Coloring Pages] for even more free printable animal fun! 🦆
+Check out our Bee Coloring Pages, Butterfly Coloring Pages, Turtle Coloring Pages, Dog Coloring Pages, and Elephant Coloring Pages for even more free printable animal fun! 🦆